safe-global/safe-wallet-web/CONTRIBUTING.md

 Infamously, the hardest problem in computer science.

-- Components are classes, so their names should be in CapitalCase
+- Components are classes, so their names should be in PascalCase
 - Config-like constants should be in UPPER_CASE, e.g. `INFURA_URL`
 - Regular const variables should be in camelCase
 - Avoid prepositions in variable names: